marionettejs/backbone.marionette/docs/view.lifecycle.md

 ### Using `setElement`

-`Backbone.View` allows the user to change the view's `el` after instantiaton using [`setElement`](http://backbonejs.org/#View-setElement).
+`Backbone.View` allows the user to change the view's `el` after instantiation using [`setElement`](http://backbonejs.org/#View-setElement).
 This method can be used in Marionette as well, but should be done with caution. `setElement` will redelegate view events, but it will essentially ignore children of the view, whether through `regions` or through `children` and the